alyssa-denary/coding-notes/css/position.md

 Elements with a higher `z-index` value will appear to be layered on top of elements with a lower `z-index` value.
 This can be combined with the positioning in the previous lesson to create unique effects.

+- & z-index only works if you have a specified position

 ## Calc function
 #refactor
 The `calc()` function is a CSS function that allows you to calculate a value based on other values.
 For example, you can use it to calculate the width of the viewport minus the margin of an element: